kalfooza/Documentation/api-product/attributes-seatmaps.md

       }
     }

-The `s-tag` attributes are defined as:
+The `34` attribute are defined as:

 | Req | Attribute | Value       | Notes |
 |:---:| --------- | ----------- | ----- |